The Best Savings Accounts in Kentucky for 2023

 Marcus by Goldman Sachs is another bank that offers an excellent APY on its savings account.
 There’s no minimum deposit required to open the account, and you’ll never be charged a monthly fee.

-Marcus also offers same-day transfers to and from other banks, which is a perk most online savings accounts don’t offer.
+Marcus also offers same-day transfers to and from other banks, a perk most online savings accounts don’t offer.

 A Look at Local Kentucky Banks

-Online savings accounts have become popular, thanks to their high APYs and robust digital tools.
-But some customers may prefer a financial institution with a local branch they can visit, or simply one that isn’t a national chain.
+Online savings accounts have become popular thanks to their high APYs and robust digital tools.
+However, some customers may prefer a financial institution with a local branch they can visit or simply one that isn’t a national chain.

 The good news is you can access these perks without necessarily having to sacrifice all the benefits of online accounts.
-Below we’ll talk about a couple of our favorite local Kentucky savings accounts.
+Below, we’ll discuss some of our favorite local Kentucky savings accounts.

 Ashland Credit Union

-Ashland Credit Union was founded in 1942 to serve the people of Ashland Kentucky.
-Today, the credit union has another Kentucky branch in Lexington, as well as branches in Ohio and Minnesota.
+Ashland Credit Union was founded in 1942 to serve the people of Ashland, Kentucky.
+Today, the credit union has another Kentucky branch in Lexington and branches in Ohio and Minnesota.

-Ashland Credit Union offers a savings account with an APY that’s higher than the national average, but not as high as many online accounts.
-It also offers other services, including checking accounts, CDs, IRAs, HSAs, and loans.
+Ashland Credit Union offers a savings account with an APY higher than the national average but not as high as many online accounts.
+It also provides other services, including checking accounts, CDs, IRAs, HSAs, and loans.

 Lake Chem Community Federal Credit Union